Skip to content

 Drugstores offer a variety of allergy medications, including antihistamines that help neutralize the histamine your body produces.
 Over-the-counter antihistamine/decongestant medicines not only combat the effects of histamine but also relieve congestion.
 If drugstore products don’t help, your doctor may recommend prescription-strength medications that are more effective in controlling seasonal allergy symptoms.

 If you think that you’ve been injured by a seasonal allergy medication, call a personal injury lawyer.
 Your lawyer will review the details of the incident and let you know if he or she believes that you can successfully pursue personal injury claims.
-The attorneys at Wilson, Reives & Silverman will evaluate your case for free.
+The attorneys at Wilson, Reives & Dora will evaluate your case for free.
 Call us at (919) 439-8872, or fill out our contact form to begin the process.

 Sources: